PredixDev/predix-seed/README.md

 You should get a 500 response because you are missing two mandatory headers.

-1. predix_zone_id header
+1. predix-zone-id header

-	The predix_zone_id header is used for multi-tenancy; it specifies which views service instance is yours.
+	The predix-zone-id header is used for multi-tenancy; it specifies which views service instance is yours.

-	Set the predix_zone_id header to your Views instance id that you pulled earlier from VCAP_SERVICES.
+	Set the predix-zone-id header to your Views instance id that you pulled earlier from VCAP_SERVICES.

 	```
-	predix_zone_id : <your-views-instance-id>
+	predix-zone-id : <your-views-instance-id>
 	```

 2. Authorization header